 Everyone faces criticism.
 And just because it hurts doesn’t mean it’s valuable information.
 Here are some famous examples of people who (quite rightly) refused to take criticism:

 - The Beatles were rejected by record label after record label.
 One notable response was “guitar groups are on the way out” and “The Beatles have no future in show business.”

-- Van Gogh put up with not only verbal criticism, but also with complete shunning.
+- Van Gogh put up with not only verbal criticism but also complete shunning.
 He only managed to sell one painting in his entire life.

 - In her search to be published, J. K. Rowling received a letter that claimed, “Children just aren’t interested in witches and wizards anymore.”

 - Winston Churchill’s father said that Winston was “unfit for a career in law or politics.”

 - Barbara Streisand’s mother said she’d never be a singer because her voice wasn’t good enough and she’d never be pretty enough to be an actress.

 - Henry Morton, the president of the Stevens Institute of Technology, commented about Thomas Edison’s light bulb: “Everyone acquainted with the subject will recognize it as a conspicuous failure.”